Metro C Line (Minnesota)

 The Metro C Line is a bus rapid transit line in Brooklyn Center and Minneapolis, Minnesota operated by Metro Transit.
 The line is part of Metro Transit's Metro network of light rail and bus rapid transit lines.
 The route operates from the Brooklyn Center Transit Center along Penn Avenue and Olson Memorial Highway, terminating in downtown Minneapolis.
 The route is analogous to the existing Route 19 and is projected to increase ridership on this corridor from 7,000 to 9,000 by 2030.
 Eventually, part of its route will shift south to Glenwood Avenue from Olson Memorial Highway.

 The C Line, along with the similarly built A Line, features fewer stops and modern bus stops with "train-like" amenities, including distinct stations and off-board fare payment.
-Additionally, the C Line features the Twin Cities' first battery-electric buses, built by New Flyer of America.
+Additionally, the C Line features the Twin Cities' first battery electric buses, built by New Flyer.
 Construction on the C Line began in March 2018 and began revenue service on June 8, 2019.
 The week of November 25, 2019, the C Line surpassed one-million rides after only five months of operation.
 Average weekday ridership was 30% higher than Route 19 ridership before C Line construction.
 Average Saturday and Sunday ridership has increased 25% and 40%, respectively.